yogsototh/Scratch/multi/blog/Haskell-the-Hard-Way.md

 :    :       :    `--'S'
 ~~~

-Remark how duplicate trees aren't inserted;
+Notice how duplicate trees aren't inserted;
 there is only one tree corresponding to `"I","HEARD"`.
 We have this for (almost) free, because we have declared Tree to be an instance of `Eq`.

 See how awesome this structure is.
-We can make tree containing not only integer, string and char, but also other trees.
+We can make trees containing not only integers, strings and chars, but also other trees.
 And we can even make a tree containing a tree of trees!

 <a href="code/02_Hard_Part/31_Trees.lhs" class="cut">02_Hard_Part/<strong>31_Trees.lhs</strong> </a>